vojtapl/synaTudorMiS/libfprint/README.md

+# NOTE:
+This does currently not work.

 # libfprint patch
 This folder contains a patched version of libfprint, which can interact with the tudor driver contained in this repository.

 ## Installation
 1. Install fprintd and libfprint like regular
 2. Make sure you installed the [Python prototype driver package](../pydrv)
 2. Uninstall libfprint, **WITHOUT REMOVING IT'S DEPENDENT PACKAGES** (e.g. on Arch Linux: `sudo pacman -Rdd libfprint`)
 3. Go into the `libfprint` folder contained in this folder
 4. Run `meson build` (NOTE: on Arch Linux, run `arch-meson build`)